Index DFS Problems Change Language (Farsi) Source

 \(n-1 \leq \sum h_u \leq H \times S\)

 which proves our claim.
-However, so far we have not used any specific property obtained from the DFS tree!
+However, so far we haven't used any specific property derived from the DFS tree!
 The interesting point is that the leaves of the DFS tree form an independent set.
-(Because the existence of an edge between two leaves would create a cross edge.)
+(Because the existence of an edge between two leaves would create a cross edge).

 Similarly, if the length of the longest path in this graph is \(H^{\prime}\), then \(H \leq H^{\prime}\) holds.

-The noteworthy point is that both problems of finding the maximum independent set and the longest path in a graph are NP-hard!
-However, with the method we presented, we can either provide an independent set of size at least \(\sqrt{n-1}\) or a path of length at least \(\sqrt{n-1}\)!
+The interesting thing is that both problems of finding the maximum independent set and the longest path in a graph are NP-hard!
+But with the method we presented, we can provide either an independent set of size at least \(\sqrt{n-1}\) or a path of length at least \(\sqrt{n-1}\)!

-We prove that every graph with \(n > 1\) vertices has at least two non-cut vertices.
+We prove that every graph with \(n > 1\) has at least two non-articulation points (vertices that are not cut vertices).

-It suffices to perform DFS on the graph.
-Then each leaf of the DFS tree will be a non-cut vertex (even if we remove both of these vertices, the graph remains connected).
-This is because the edges of the DFS tree maintain the connectivity of the rest of the graph (and removing a leaf from a tree does not disconnect it).
-Furthermore, every tree with \(n>1\) has at least two leaves, which proves our claim.
-Note that in this problem, using a DFS tree was not strictly necessary—any arbitrary spanning tree would have solved the problem for us.
+It suffices to run DFS on the graph.
+Then, each of the leaves of the DFS tree will be a non-articulation point.
+(Also, if we remove these two vertices together, the graph does not become disconnected).
+This is because the edges of the DFS tree keep the rest of the graph connected (and removing a leaf from a tree does not break its connectivity).
+Furthermore, any tree with \(n > 1\) has at least two leaves, which proves our claim.
+Of course, in this problem, it was not necessary to use a DFS tree; any arbitrary spanning tree would solve the problem for us.

 One of the special cases of graph traversal is tree traversal.
-In this section, we'll see how tree traversal can be implemented more simply using DFS algorithm.
-For example, we no longer need a mark array since the only adjacent vertex that might have been visited before is the parent of the current vertex.
+In this section, we see that tree traversal can be done more simply with the DFS algorithm.
+For example, we no longer need a mark array.
+This is because the only neighbor of a vertex that has already been visited is its parent.

-Additionally, we can simultaneously gather other information about the tree during DFS execution.
-For instance, in the following code after running DFS on the tree, the number of vertices in each subtree is stored in the sz array, and the height of each vertex is stored in the h array.
+Additionally, while executing DFS, other information about the tree can be obtained simultaneously.
+For example, in the code below, after running DFS on the tree, the number of vertices in each vertex's subtree is stored in the sz array, and the height (or depth) of each vertex is stored in the h array.

-Note that we assume tree vertices are indexed starting from 1, and there's no vertex with index 0.
+Note that we have assumed the indices of the tree vertices start from 1, and there is no vertex with index 0.

 const int maxn = 1e5 + 10;